aidoanto/portfolio/content/content-creation/index.md

 **Step 3: Work with Experts**

 We teamed up with a clinical psychologist, [Amy Burton](https://profiles.uts.edu.au/Amy.Burton), fact check the articles we wrote, and also write some others herself.
-This helped make sure everything we wrote was correct and trustworthy.

 **Step 4: Clear, Searchable Writing**

-Our main article, ["Do I have ADHD?"](https://au.reachout.com/challenges-and-coping/adhd/do-i-have-adhd), is a good example of how we write.
-We addressed the questions people were asking, but explained exactly why diagnosis can only be done by professionals.
+Our main article, ["Do I have ADHD?"](https://au.reachout.com/challenges-and-coping/adhd/do-i-have-adhd), addressed the questions people were asking, but explained exactly why diagnosis can only be done by professionals.
+It remains a great example of how we were able to succeed by meeting our audience in the middle.

 Amy’s authorship was crucial in making our content as helpful as possible and had the added benefit of boosting our SEO ranking (Google prioritises ‘trustworthy’ sources for sensitive topics such as these).